Steve Hathaway: Amateur career

 Hathaway attended Acton-Boxborough Regional High School in Acton, Massachusetts, and Franklin Pierce University.
 In 2011, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
-After his junior year at Franklin Pierce, the Diamondbacks selected Hathaway in the 14th round of the 2013 MLB draft.

 Professional career

+The Arizona Diamondbacks selected Hathaway in the 14th round (420th overall) of the 2013 Major League Baseball draft.

 Hathaway began the 2016 season with the Double-A Mobile BayBears, and received a promotion to the Triple-A Reno Aces during the season.
 On July 30, 2016, Hathaway was selected to the 40-man roster and promoted to the major leagues for the first time.
 Hathaway made 24 appearances for the Diamondbacks during his rookie campaign, recording a 4.91 ERA with 15 strikeouts across 14 2/3 innings pitched.

-Hathaway made only one appearance for the Double-A Jackson Generals in 2017, missing the majority of the year due to persisting shoulder issues.
-On October 16, 2017, Hathaway was removed from the 40-man roster and sent outright to Triple-A Reno.
+Hathaway dealt with shoulder bursitis to begin the 2017 season, necessitating a disabled list placement to begin the year.
+He made only one appearance for the Double-A Jackson Generals during the year, missing the majority of the year due to persisting shoulder issues.
+Hathaway was transferred to the 60-day injured list on May 6, 2017.
+On October 16, Hathaway was removed from the 40-man roster and sent outright to Triple-A Reno.

-He was released by the organization on March 14, 2019.
+Hathaway did not make an appearance for the organization during the 2018 season.
+He was released by the Diamondbacks on March 14, 2019.

 As of 2020, Hathaway had the most career Major League pitching appearances without a game started or a game finished.